gryphonshafer/Quizzing-Rule-Book/content/rule_book/internationals.md

 ### Scorekeeper

-- At least one scorekeeper will tabulate the results of each question on official score sheets in every International Final.
+- At least one scorekeeper will tabulate the results of each question on official scoresheets in every International Final.
 They shall keep a running score of each quiz.
 - The official scorekeeper for the International Finals will be appointed by the CQLT.
 - Points will be accurately tallied on individual quizzers for each team by the statistician appointed by the CQLT.